-Use this post a lesson of what can happen if you do decide to get cocky like I did.
+Use this post as a lesson on what can happen if you decide to get cocky as I did.

-Stay humble, learn a thing or two about being frugal, and never stop learning.
+Stay humble, learn something about being frugal, and never stop learning.

-Take the time to smell the roses and try not to stress on the little things.
+Take the time to smell the roses and try not to stress the little things.

 Especially if you know you can’t control it.

-And if you are thinking about starting your very own online business, feel free to shoot me a message and I will gladly give you a hand.
+And if you are thinking about starting your own online business, feel free to shoot me a message, and I will gladly give you a hand.

-Or you can always signup to my favorite online community and I can give you a hand there.
+Or you can always signup for my favorite online community, and I can give you a hand there.

-Besides that, always remember where you came from as you never know where life will take you tomorrow.
+Besides that, remember where you came from, as you never know where life will take you tomorrow.